CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AdapterAdapterConfigAllOf.md

 `func (o *AdapterAdapterConfigAllOf) UnsetFcSettings()`

 UnsetFcSettings ensures that no value is present for FcSettings, not even an explicit nil
+### GetPhysicalNicModeSettings

+`func (o *AdapterAdapterConfigAllOf) GetPhysicalNicModeSettings() AdapterPhysicalNicModeSettings`

+GetPhysicalNicModeSettings returns the PhysicalNicModeSettings field if non-nil, zero value otherwise.

+### GetPhysicalNicModeSettingsOk

+`func (o *AdapterAdapterConfigAllOf) GetPhysicalNicModeSettingsOk() (*AdapterPhysicalNicModeSettings, bool)`

+GetPhysicalNicModeSettingsOk returns a tuple with the PhysicalNicModeSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPhysicalNicModeSettings

+`func (o *AdapterAdapterConfigAllOf) SetPhysicalNicModeSettings(v AdapterPhysicalNicModeSettings)`

+SetPhysicalNicModeSettings sets PhysicalNicModeSettings field to given value.

+### HasPhysicalNicModeSettings

+`func (o *AdapterAdapterConfigAllOf) HasPhysicalNicModeSettings() bool`

+HasPhysicalNicModeSettings returns a boolean if a field has been set.

+### SetPhysicalNicModeSettingsNil

+`func (o *AdapterAdapterConfigAllOf) SetPhysicalNicModeSettingsNil(b bool)`

+ SetPhysicalNicModeSettingsNil sets the value for PhysicalNicModeSettings to be an explicit nil

+### UnsetPhysicalNicModeSettings
+`func (o *AdapterAdapterConfigAllOf) UnsetPhysicalNicModeSettings()`

+UnsetPhysicalNicModeSettings ensures that no value is present for PhysicalNicModeSettings, not even an explicit nil
 ### GetPortChannelSettings

 `func (o *AdapterAdapterConfigAllOf) GetPortChannelSettings() AdapterPortChannelSettings`